 What is domestic violence?

 Domestic violence is often thought of as being mainly about physical abuse of a woman by her male partner.
 However, domestic violence is not always physical.
 It can be any behaviour used to exert POWER and CONTROL over a person through fear.
 No one persons experience is the same, types of abuse include tactics of power and control, some may start slowly, others may not.
-Types of domestic and family abuse, also known as domestic and family violence include financial abuse, stalking, sexual abuse, spiritual/cultural abuse, damage to personal property, technological abuse, also known as digital abuse and social abuse.
+Types of domestic and family abuse, also known as domestic and family violence include financial abuse, verbal abuse, social isolation abuse, damage to personal property, digital/technological abuse, psychological/emotional abuse, spiritual/cultural abuse, stalking, sexual abuse.